 The ASM Archives has for some years been collecting materials relating to the scientific and policy aspects of biological warfare.
-The Center for the History of Microbiology/ASM Archives (CHOMA) Committee is investigating the possibility of expanding this collection in the coming years.
-For information, contact the Archivist, Jeff Karr, at email@example.com
+For information, contact the Archivist at email@example.com

 OPCW: The First Five Years.
 Symposium on the Establishment of the Organisation for the Prohibition of Chemical Weapons (OPCW) Under the Future Chemical Weapons Convention.
 Symposium Report, 1992